e3Dr8nj/npm_mdl_test/README.md

-## Row Handler.
+## Raw Handler.
 Commands, events, and boots generator.
 For discord API

 ### hello world
 create file 'main.js' and put this code there